Do Maine coon cats have an “M” on their forehead?

 What are some myths surrounding the 'M' marking on a cat's forehead?

-The Mary Mark: In one legend, it's said that when baby Jesus was in a manger and feeling the cold, Mary tried to keep him warm with blankets, but he still shivered.
-A little tabby cat hopped into the manger and snuggled up to Jesus, providing warmth.
-As a token of gratitude, Mary marked the cat's forehead with her own initial, "M," so that tabby cats would forever remind us of their act of keeping Jesus cozy.
+The Mary Mark: One story suggests that when baby Jesus was shivering in the manger, a little tabby cat snuggled up to him, providing warmth and comfort.
+As a token of gratitude, Mary marked the cat's forehead with her initial "M," ensuring that tabby cats would forever remind us of their compassionate act.

-The Moon Mark: In ancient Egypt, cats were known as "Mau," probably because of the sound they make.
-The term "Mau" also meant seeing or light.
-Since cats' eyes shine brightly in the darkness, they are associated with the moon, and their "M" marking is believed to symbolize this connection.
-The Egyptian Mau, a breed directly descended from ancient Egyptian cats, continues to bear the "M" on their foreheads to this day.
+The Moon Mark: In ancient Egypt, cats were known as "Mau," likely due to their distinctive meow.
+The term "Mau" also meant seeing or light, and since cats' eyes shine brightly in the darkness, they were associated with the moon.
+The "M" marking on their foreheads is believed to symbolize this connection, and the Egyptian Mau, a breed directly descended from ancient Egyptian cats, continues to bear this mark.

-Although these stories are captivating, it's important to note that there is no scientific evidence supporting any of them.
-The actual reason why tabby cats have an "M" on their foreheads is likely because of their classic tabby fur patterns.
+While these stories are undeniably intriguing, it's crucial to note that there is no scientific evidence supporting any of them.
+The true reason behind the tabby cat's "M" marking is likely related to their classic tabby fur patterns, which often result in thin lines resembling the letter "M" on their faces.

 Conclusion